Low income families fare best under Budget 2021 - ESRI

 Low income families will benefit most from measures outlined in Budget 2021 earlier this week, according to the Economic and Social Research Institute (ESRI).

-It said the increases “were sufficiently large to reverse the regressive impact of increases to indirect taxes and result in an overall distributionally progressive budget”.

-They said the Budget 2021 measures built on action taken earlier in the year which cushioned the incomes of those affected by pandemic related job losses.
+On Covid related job supports, the ESRI said the Budget 2021 measures built on action taken earlier in the year, which cushioned the incomes of those affected by pandemic related job losses.

 “Without these, disposable incomes would have fallen by 7 per cent overall,” it said.